physycom/json_packer/README.md

 packer_nlohmannjson.exe -o packed_name.json file1.json file2.json ... (to use the nlohmann's json library)
 packer_jsoncons.exe -o packed_name.json file1.json file2.json ... (to use the danielaparker's json library)
 ```
+In the former case you will use nlohmann's json library to parse input file and prepare output file, while in the latter jsoncons will be used.

-More details about file formats can be found in our technical description (document still not published)
+More details about file formats is available [here](https://github.com/physycom/file_format_specifications/blob/master/formati_file.md).